JakWai01/microscope/README.md

 ## Ideas

-- [ ] Move functions into separate packages to separate concerns and use MicroSABRE as a wrapper
 - [ ] Track number of dag nodes
 - [ ] Track extended set range for circuits
     - With a given limit of items in the extended set (e.g. 20), with small